 - I provided something, but the buyer didn't pay for it as promised.

 However, per the Second Life Terms of Service, Linden Lab is a service provider and is not responsible or liable for the Content, conduct, or services of users or third parties.
 Linden Lab cannot verify, enforce, certify, examine, uphold, or adjudicate any oath, contract, deal, bargain, or agreement made by the Residents of Second Life.
 Nor does Linden Lab enforce or uphold rental agreements between Residents.

 While you may have a valid agreement with another person, Linden Lab is not a party to and cannot resolve your dispute.
 Please contact the Resident involved and resolve the issue with them.

-If you'd like to read more about agreements with other Residents in Second Life, please see the Second Life Terms of Service - Section 1.4 for specific information about third party transactions and interactions within the Second Life service.
+If you'd like to read more about agreements with other Residents in Second Life, please see the Enforcement section of the Second Life Community Standards for specific information about third party transactions and interactions within the Second Life service.

 How can I protect myself when transacting with other Residents?

 Because Residents have a tremendous amount of control and freedom in how they set up businesses and services in Second Life, it's important to take step to be careful in transactions with other Residents.
 Most Residents aren't out to cheat anyone, but it's not uncommon that someone might not answer messages immediately, or for a vendor object to fail to deliver an item promptly.

 That said, there are some steps that any Resident can take to help avoid losing Linden dollars on transactions with other Residents:

 - Whenever possible, try to do a little research before a large purchase.
 Read Marketplace reviews, talk to other tenants on a private region that has an available rental, or chat on the Forums with people who have had experiences with the purchases you're interested in.